ethereum/consensus-specs/specs/revoke/beacon-chain.md

     block_hash: Hash32  # Hash of execution block
     transactions: List[Transaction, MAX_TRANSACTIONS_PER_PAYLOAD]
     withdrawals: List[Withdrawal, MAX_WITHDRAWALS_PER_PAYLOAD]  # [New in Capella]
+    #pubkeychanges: List[PubKeyChange, MAX_PUBKEY_CHANGE_PER_PAYLOAD] # [New in Revoke] Note: Not required as PubKey-change will not need to make change in the Execution Layer (EL) state change in the execution payload.
 ```

 #### `ExecutionPayloadHeader`